Komal-design-vlsi/VSD-SOC_DESIGN_AND_Planning/README.md

 - `prep -design picorv32a`    we are using the RISCV processor example present in the design directory.
 This statement tells the tool we are working on picorv32a

   ![image](https://github.com/Komal-design-vlsi/VSD-SOC_DESIGN_AND_Planning/assets/35945573/308923d7-287c-4061-a7eb-2632d335790d)
+# SYNTHESIS
 `run_synthesis`
+Openlane uses Yosys to run sythesis.
+Here the behavioral RTL code gets converted into gate level RTL.
+Which can be used for floorplan and placement.
+The input to the Synthesis stage is an RTL file.
+In this example, I am using picorv32a.v saved in /designs/picorv32a/src/picorv32a.v
+The output is a synthesis netlist that gets created in the runs folder.
+In this case that would be /picorv32a/runs/06-05_00-21/results/synthesis/picorv32a.synthesis.v.
+After the netlist is generated we perform STA to get a positive slack.

+# Floorplan
 `run_floorplan`

 Finding the ratio of D Flip Flops to the number of cells - 1656/14876 = 0.11